thertemis/Magic-Boosters-Manager/README.md

 - **Plain Text Export** — Export your collection as a text list (e.g., `1 Lightning Bolt (2X2) 224`)
 - **Moxfield CSV Export** — Export in Moxfield-compatible CSV format for direct import into Moxfield decks/collections
 - **Export by Tag** — Export only cards from a specific event/tag in either format
-- **Language Preference** — Set your preferred language in settings

 ---